- What should I order, and why?

 PLANS IN PDF FORMAT (Highly Recommended)

-The vast majority of our customers now purchase plans in PDF format.
+The vast majority of our customers purchase plans in PDF format.
 The biggest reason why they’re so popular is because they can be passed along instantaneously by email.
 You can open them right away on your own computer, and you can then zip them to your builder (or builders, for bids), your lender, and anyone needing to approve the plans before construction.
 Then your builder can zip them to all their sub-contractors, truss manufacturers, and (if needed) to an engineer.
-And if you’d still like to make modifications on Mylar sheets, your Copyright Release allows you to print on anything you’d like.
+And of course you and your builder can print as many sets on paper as you need, whenever you need them.

 PLANS IN CAD FORMAT